nelson-lang/nelson-gitbook/en/string/strlength.md

 # strlength

-Length of strings in cell of strings.
+Length of strings in cell of strings or string array.

 ## Syntax